Strategic UX Redesign

 As a Senior UI/UX designer....

-How might I redesign the Keyword Rank Tracker to reduce cognitive load and improve task completion speed for SEO professionals managing large keyword portfolios, while maintaining access to comprehensive data?
+I redesigned the Keyword Rank Tracker to reduce cognitive load and improve task completion speed for SEO professionals managing large keyword portfolios, while maintaining access to comprehensive data.

 Problem